Mirror Your Ideas and Thoughts: How to Write a Reflection Paper

 • Lacks clarity

-• Diminishes the impact of reflective essay
+• Diminishes the impact of reflective essays.

 • Lacks coherence